Pi-hole and Unbound on Raspberry Pi 4: Private DNS and Network-Wide Ad Blocking

 Architecture

-The flow diagram below compares DNS query flows side by side – with Pi-hole and Unbound on the left, and without on the right – showing exactly where queries are intercepted, filtered, or exposed at each step.
+The diagram below compares DNS query flows side by side – with Pi-hole and Unbound on the left, and without on the right – showing exactly where queries are intercepted, filtered, or exposed at each step.

 With Pi-hole + Unbound